Questions That Improve Sales Conversations

 - Uncovers the real need.
 Prospects often don’t express what’s truly driving their decision until they’re prompted with the right questions.

 - Builds trust.
-When a salesperson shows genuine curiosity, it shifts the interaction from simply “selling” to a more collaborative “problem-solving” approach.
+When a salesperson shows genuine curiosity, the interaction shifts from simply “selling” to a more collaborative “problem-solving” approach.

 Sales is not about pushing products; it is about helping prospects or existing clients make the right decision.
 Questions serve as the bridge to achieve this.